Vice President of the United States: Presidential advisor

 Most recent vice presidents have been viewed as important presidential advisors.
-Walter Mondale wrote President Jimmy Carter a memo following the 1976 election stating his belief that his most important role would be as a "general adviser" to the president.
+Walter Mondale, unlike his immediate predecessors, did not want specific responsibilities to be delegated to him.
+Mondale believed, as he wrote President-elect Jimmy Carter a memo following the 1976 election, that his most important role would be as a "general adviser" to the president.
 Al Gore was an important adviser to President Bill Clinton on matters of foreign policy and the environment.
 Dick Cheney was widely regarded as one of President George W. Bush's closest confidants.
-Joe Biden asked President Barack Obama to let him always be the "last person in the room" when a big decision was made and to have a weekly lunch with the president; later, as president himself, Biden adopted this model with his own vice president, Kamala Harris.
+Joe Biden asked President Barack Obama to let him always be the "last person in the room" when a big decision was made; later, as president himself, Biden adopted this model with his own vice president, Kamala Harris.

 Governing partner

 Recent vice presidents have been delegated authority by presidents to handle significant issue areas independently.
-Joe Biden, who has held the office of President and Vice President of the United States has observed that the presidency is "too big anymore for any one man or woman".
+Joe Biden (who has held the office of President and Vice President of the United States) has observed that the presidency is "too big anymore for any one man or woman".
 Dick Cheney was considered to hold a tremendous amount of power and frequently made policy decisions on his own, without the knowledge of the president.
 Biden was assigned by Barack Obama to oversee Iraq policy; Obama was said to have said, "Joe, you do Iraq."
-In February 2020, Donald Trump appointed Mike Pence to lead his response to COVID-19 and, upon his ascension to the presidency, Biden put Kamala Harris in charge of controlling migration at the US–Mexico border.
+In February 2020, Donald Trump appointed Mike Pence to lead his response to COVID-19.
+In March 2021, President Biden put Kamala Harris in charge of addressing the influx of migrants at the U.S.–Mexico border.

 Congressional liaison

 The vice president is often an important liaison between the administration and Congress, especially in situations where the president has not previously served in Congress or served only briefly.
 Vice presidents are often selected as running mates in part due to their legislative relationships, notably including Richard Nixon, Lyndon Johnson, Walter Mondale, Dick Cheney, Joe Biden, and Mike Pence among others.
 In recent years, Dick Cheney held weekly meetings in the Vice President's Room at the United States Capitol, Joe Biden played a key role in bipartisan budget negotiations, and Mike Pence often met with House and Senate Republicans.
-Kamala Harris, the current vice president, presided over a 50–50 split Senate during the 117th Congress, which provided her with a key role in passing legislation.
+Kamala Harris presided over a 50–50 split Senate during the 117th Congress, which provided her with a key role in passing legislation.